 Do you love charcuterie boards?
 I just love them, and when I was planning our recent Kid Valentine’s Day party, I thought wouldn’t it be fun to have a Sweets Charcuterie Board full of candy, cookies, and treats.
-We had quite a few fun things at the party like Love Bomb Treats, Chalk of the Town t-shirts, and Valentine Cheesecake Squares.
+We had quite a few fun things at the party like Love Bomb Treats, Chalk of the Town t-shirts, and Valentine Swirl Cheesecake Bars.

 When the kids walked in, they were absolutely blown away by it.
 They could not wait to dig in to all those treats and neither could my 40-something brother.
 If you’re looking for something to make everyone excited, making a sweets charcuterie board will do it!
 This post contains affiliate links.